-- Proposed Floor Plans - Proposed Elevation Plans - Affordable Housing - Archaeological Assessment an application within Newark's Historic Core or in close proximity to a Scheduled Ancient Monument, the Battlefield at East Stoke, a church yard. - Community Infrastructure Levy (CIL) forms an application where the gross internal area of the new-build exceeds 100 square metres. - Contamination assessment - Drainage including Surface Water Drainage, Sustainable Drainage Scheme (SuDS) and Foul Drainage - Ecological and Protected Species Assessment Where protected species are present on or near the site.
-This can include: - - Applications relating to barns and other buildings capable of supporting protected species - Where development is within or adjacent to a wildlife corridor or area of natural open space - Where development is within a Special Protection Area (SPA), potential Special Protection Areas (pSPA), Site of Special Scientific Interest, Site of Important Nature Conservation (SINC), Local Wildlife Site (LWS) - Works involving trees known to house protected species
+- Proposed Floor Plans - Proposed Elevation Plans - Affordable Housing - Archaeological Assessment an application within Newark's Historic Core or in close proximity to a Scheduled Ancient Monument, the Battlefield at East Stoke, a church yard. - Community Infrastructure Levy (CIL) forms an application where the gross internal area of the newbuild exceeds 100 square metres. - Contamination assessment - Drainage including Surface Water Drainage, Sustainable Drainage Scheme (SuDS) and Foul Drainage - Biodiversity Net Gain assessment (for all proposals that are not exempt from the general biodiversity condition (Exempt development) - Ecological and Protected Species Assessment Where protected species are present on or near the site.
+This can include: - - Applications relating to barns and other buildings capable of supporting protected species - Where development is within or adjacent to a wildlife corridor or area of natural open space

-- Flood Risk Assessment applications where the site is located in flood zones 2 or 3 and the footprint is more than 250 square metres. - Heritage Impact Assessment applications that: - Involves a listed building - Is within the setting of a listed building - Is within a conservation area - Is within the setting of a conservation area - Involves a scheduled ancient monument - Is within the setting of a scheduled ancient monument - Is a local interest building - Highway Information applications that involves a new driveway (where planning permission is required) or new boundary treatment close to an existing highway or a public right of way is within or alongside the site - Tree Survey applications where trees may be affected
+- Where development is within a Special Protection Area (SPA), potential Special Protection Areas (pSPA), Site of Special Scientific Interest, Site of Important Nature Conservation (SINC), Local Wildlife Site (LWS) - Works involving trees known to house protected species - Flood Risk Assessment applications where the site is located in flood zones 2 or 3 and the footprint is more than 250 square metres. - Heritage Impact Assessment applications that: - Involves a listed building - Is within the setting of a listed building - Is within a conservation area - Is within the setting of a conservation area - Involves a scheduled ancient monument - Is within the setting of a scheduled ancient monument - Is a local interest building - Highway Information applications that involves a new driveway (where planning permission is required) or new boundary treatment close to an existing highway or a public right of way is within or alongside the site - Tree Survey applications where trees may be affected